epam/hub-extensions/documentation/hub-stack-unconfigure.md

-# Command: `hub stack rm`
+# Command: `hubctl stack rm`

-This command is basically deletes stack configuration created via `hub stack init` or `hub stack configure` commands.
+This command is basically deletes stack configuration created via `hubctl stack init` or `hubctl stack configure` commands.

 This command won't undeploy a stack if it has been deployed